-- Scheduling: An officer's immediate supervisor will be responsible for authorizing the exercise periods.
+1. Scheduling: An officer's immediate supervisor will be responsible for authorizing the exercise periods.
 Supervisors should use discretion in authorizing these periods to minimize the impact on overall operations and responsibilities.
-If the supervisor deems that the call load will not allow officers to exercise, the supervisor shall not release officers to exercise. - 2) There are three ways to schedule fitness times: - Off-duty: Employees may use the Civic Plaza work out facility any time off-duty. - Interrupted shift: Employees may, with approval of their supervisor, interrupt their shift for an hour to work out.
+If the supervisor deems that the call load will not allow officers to exercise, the supervisor shall not release officers to exercise.

+- 2. There are three ways to schedule fitness times: - Off-duty: Employees may use the Civic Plaza work out facility any time off-duty. - Interrupted shift: Employees may, with approval of their supervisor, interrupt their shift for an hour to work out.
 This is not considered duty-time, thus the shift will be extended one hour. - On-duty using break times: Officers may use up to one hour per shift in lieu of their allotted break times.
 The one hour time period starts when the officer leaves his/her work area or calls out of service and ends when the officer has returned to his/her work area or is ready for calls.
-Patrol Officers using the Fitness Center on duty should advise Dispatch by radio that they are on break in the Fitness Center.
+Patrol officers using the Fitness Center on duty should advise Dispatch by radio that they are on break in the Fitness Center. - 3.
+Employees assigned to light duty positions are not allowed to use the fitness center during on-duty hours.
+Fitness center access during on-duty hours may resume upon a doctors note clearing that employee to return to full duty status.